Oyelowo/-lib-steroids/packages/reduxios/README.md

 };
 ```

-***That's it!
+**That's it!
 No need to manually write out action creators, type declarations, reducers and data fetching attempt/success/failure/reset handling.
-You get everything out of the box***
+You get everything out of the box!**

 ## Want More Detailed Explanation?

-1. **First, you call the function with the action type name,**
+- **First, you call the function with the action type name,**

 ````ts
 /*